signalfx/tracing-examples/aws-lambda/jaeger-java/README.md

 The resulting `./target/lambda-java-example.jar` can be uploaded to S3 or in your browser via the AWS Console during function creation.
-Register your handler as `example.RoulettePlayer::handleRequest` and don't forget to set the `SIGNALFX_ACCESS_TOKEN` environment variable.
+Register your handler as `example.RoulettePlayer::handleRequest` and don't forget to set the `SIGNALFX_INGEST_URL` environment variable to point to your Gateway.
 You should be able verify the application with the following test event:

 ```
 {